The Runaway Bus: Production

 Guest said that Howerd was initially reluctant to make a film, "Films?
 Oho, that's a dangerous game.
 Get your name up there outside a cinema and if they don't go in it's all your fault!
 Thank you but no thank you!"
 Howerd finally agreed, but made three demands.
 Firstly, Guest had to write a comedy-thriller, so that if the comedy part did not work, the thriller part might.
 Second, he did not want his name first above the title.
 And finally, he wanted his favourite comedy actress Margaret Rutherford to be in it.

 Howerd's biographer said that The Runaway Bus "was a kind of a cross between a cut-price version of The Cat and the Canary and a very half-hearted reworking of The Ghost Train" which Guest had helped adapt for Arthur Askey.
 Shooting took five weeks, with a budget of £45,000.
-It was made at Southall Studios in London.
+It was made at Southall Studios in London with sets designed by the art director Wilfred Arnold.

 In September 1953 the New York Times announced that the film would be called Scream in the Night and star Howerd and Belinda Lee, who the paper said had never acted before and was the seventy-seventh girl who auditioned.

 Howerd later said Guest "wrote the story but I mostly wrote my own part and we did it.
 In those days we didn't have much money so in order to make the film ... you set the whole thing in a fog so you wouldn't use much scenery.
 The great advantage was having Margaret Rutherford in it."

 On the last day of filming, Guest realised that the movie was coming in at 72 minutes, three minutes short to qualify as a feature, so Howerd improvised a scene in a phone box.

 Reception

+The Monthly Film Bulletin wrote: "This is the first film to star Frankie Howerd.
+He is unable to bring to the cinema those qualities which have made him so successful on the radio and in the music hall, and relies on mannerisms and grimaces which, though often quite funny, are not sufficient to sustain a film.
+He is not helped by the script, which is at times so involved as to be almost incomprehensible; with a good "feed" and a script better suited to his own style of fantastic comedy he might be more successful.
+The supporting cast – notably Margaret Rutherford in one of her familiar characterisations and George Coulouris as the man from Scotland Yard – is so strong as rather to overwhelm than to support the star."